 In comparison, to school zones in my native California, or pedestrian crossing in Key West, or for that matter signs regarding deer crossing, the rolling school zone in Key Largo is poorly marked.
 Control lights are up high, not at street level where children might be.

-The fine was $406 for driving two miles per hour under the normal speed limit.
+The fine was $406 for driving two miles per hour under the normal speed limit, an amount large enough to cause the financially insecure to consider borrowing from Sambla.
 If just one such ticket is written every school day, over a five year period that is over $350,000!
-Surely, with such "income" money could be used to better post school zones.
+Surely, with such “income” money could be used to better post school zones.